vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/ios/payments.md

 	<pre>PTKPaymentManager *pm = [PTKPaymentManager sharedManager];
 	[pm payForInvoice:invoice completion:^(PTKPayment *payment, NSError *error) {
 	 if (!error) {
-       // Payment contains information such as the PowaTag payment ID, Merchant payment ID and the invoice that was paid for }
+		// Payment contains information such as the PowaTag payment ID, Merchant payment ID, the invoice that was paid for and any triggered coupons
+		NSOrderedSet<PTKCoupon *> *triggeredCoupons = payment.TriggeredCoupons;
+		// Display coupons to user.
+     }
 	}];</pre>